top of page

 It is my firm belief that a university education should be accessible, inclusive, and critically engaging.
 These values have guided my activism and advocacy both inside and outside the classroom.
 When I’m not researching, teaching or studying I spend my time fighting for more inclusive university policies for first-gen students, I sit on various campus committees, and develop programming that benefits underrepresented undergraduate and graduate student communities.

-My masters in Spanish is from UCLA and before that I did my undergrad in Hispanic & French Studies at Rice University.
-I was born in Monterrey, México and grew up in Houston, Texas.
-I am a product of the communities that supported me throughout my academic and professional journey.
+I am a proud product of the communities that have supported and guided me throughout my academic and professional journey.
 Now is my time to pay it forward.